VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 <li>In the case of things that can be used standalone, not connected to a computer, like my afforementioned MorningStar MC6 midi controller, it makes some sense. </li>
 <li>Fuck Adobe.</li>
 <li>The Launchkey MK2 has an almost impressively bad keybed.
 Roli, the company behind the Seaboard Block and Lighpad Blocks is a bit controversial.
 Not like, Behringer levels of controversial, but still. ╮(─▽─)╭</li>
+<li>Currently 17.5Gb - <a href="https://dumps.wikimedia.org/enwiki/20201001/"</a>https://dumps.wikimedia.org/enwiki/20201001/</li>
+<li>for the non-technical people: A fork is just when you take an existing project and add your own features on top, usually with a rename.
+If I don't also keep my project up to date with the original, they'll diverge in features even more significantly with time.</li>
+<li>With the normal limits of compatability, you can't drop a crazy fast graphics card in without upgrading the power supply, and often the CPU, Ram, and motherboard all need to be from the same generation.</li>
 </ol>

+{{< tip >}}

+if you a link to add, feel free to tweet at me @Vega_DW

+{{< /tip >}}